-Collocations include true color images from the MODIS instruments onboard Terra and Aqua, centered on the location of the observation and displayed using NASA's Worldview Visualization platform (see NASA's EOSDIS WorldView).
+Collocations include true color images from the MODIS instruments onboard Terra and Aqua, centered on the location of the observation and displayed using NASA's Worldview Visualization platform (see NASA's EOSDIS Worldview).

 GLOBE Observer app users can opt to be notified of Aqua and Terra overpasses.
-Satellite overpass schedules for Aqua and Terra can also be obtained by using the satellite overpass calculator (see https://scool.larc.nasa.gov/GLOBE/globe overpass-en.html.
+Satellite overpass schedules for Aqua and Terra can also be obtained by using the online satellite overpass calculator.